ldutoit/YEP_diet/README.md

 I used [specieslist_vs_database.py](specieslist_vs_database.py) to compare the list of species we have in the databse vs the list of comnmon preys supplied by Bruce.
 I summarized all of this in [curatedspecies_list_notes.csv](metadata/curatedspecies_list_notes.csv).

 I also used [summary_features_taxonomy.md](summary_features_taxonomy.md) to see how the features we have were assigned to taxonomy summaries.

+## Open reference idea

+**In construction**

+"closed_classifier.md"
+Use all the species I find in the first round .. make a closed reference, re run it and assign the rest...